jakt/jakt.github.io/internal/onboarding.md

 * **Active** Case is active.
 * **Resolved** Case is considered complete by the person who resolved it.
 * **Closed** Case is closed out, deployed, and confirmed.
-Typically you will not be closing cases, only resolving and assigning them to your team lead for deployment and closure.

-If you open a case for someone else to complete it is there responsibility to resolve it and assign it back to you.
+If you open a case for someone else to complete it is their responsibility to resolve it and assign it back to you.
 At that point it's your responsibility to verify that the case is complete and close it out.